portnov/hpview/README.md

   By default, downsampling to 500 samples is used; it means that `hpview` will draw not more than 500 samples along time axis on the screen.
 You may use interactive zooming on the area of interest if you wish to see more details.
+* It is possible to save currently displayed chart (with current filter, zoom and so on) as PNG or SVG file - see the "save as" button in the top right corner of the window, next to "filter" button.

 Other features may be added later.